Corruption in Uzbekistan: Forced labor

-While over 2-3 million Uzbeks (mostly university students as a full-time workers for over 3 months, teachers, professors, doctors as a part-time for over 3 months) “were forced to work on cotton fields” during the 2014 harvest, according to the Organized Crime and Corruption Reporting Project (OCCRP), officials were alleged to have embezzled substantial funds from the operation.
-“Impossibly high quotas were reportedly set, with workers forced to pay fines to make up the deficits.”
+While over 2-3 million Uzbeks (mostly university students as full-time workers for over 3 months, teachers, professors, doctors as a part-time for over 3 months) "were forced to work on cotton fields" during the 2014 harvest, according to the Organized Crime and Corruption Reporting Project (OCCRP), officials were alleged to have embezzled substantial funds from the operation.
+"Impossibly high quotas were reportedly set, with workers forced to pay fines to make up the deficits."
 The Uzbek-German Forum for Human Rights called the quotas an 'unprecedented degree of extortion', as workers were made to continue their labor in exchange for food and housing.

 Tax administration

 Corruption is said to be common in the Uzbek tax administration.
 The vague and ambiguous tax laws allow for official corruption, often in the form of bribery and extortion at the expense of foreign companies.
 Firms involved in judicial disputes are subject to the seizure of assets by tax officials, according to the Business Anti-Corruption Portal.